 DUBLIN, Aug.
 04, 2015 /PRNewswire/ --

-Profiles of 314 companies involved in developing technologies for personalized medicines, along with 568 collaborations are included in the part II of the report.
-Finally the bibliography contains over 750 selected publications cited in the report.The report is supplemented by 74 tables and 27 figures.
+Profiles of 231 companies involved in developing innovative cancer therapies and methods of delivery are presented along with their 266 collaborations.
+The bibliography contains over 650 publications that are cited in the report.The report is supplemented with 67 tables and 11 figures.

 Key Topics Covered: